 What type of rack do you require?

-If security and equipment protection is important to you, we recommend a Rack Enclosure.
+If access control and equipment protection are important to you, we recommend a Rack Enclosure.

-If you're simply looking for an economical way to organize rack equipment while conserving space, we suggest an Open-Frame Rack.
+If you simply need an economical way to organize IT equipment, we suggest an Open-Frame Rack.

-Wall Mount Racks are ideal for classrooms or sites with limited floor space.
+Wall Mount Racks are ideal for securely housing IT equipment in classrooms or sites with limited floor space.